Me and a Gun: Background

-Effect on rape myths
+Relation to rape myths

 The lyrics of "Me and a Gun" address the rape myth where some people believe that a woman who dresses in revealing clothes is somehow responsible for her rape.
 Amos acknowledges wearing a revealing red top and challenges her rapist with the question of whether this made him think she deserved to be raped.
 A survey of thousands of Amos listeners revealed that only about 6% of the Amos listeners believed this myth as compared to 26% of the general population.
 This was the rape myth most rejected by Amos listeners, but the survey went on to analyze the attitudes of Amos listeners to other rape myths as well.
 All rape myths were rejected more strongly—to varying degrees—by Amos listeners than by the general population.